 - Encourage constructive dialogue among strategic stakeholders on important environmental challenges

 - Build trust and foster relationships between academia and the public and private sectors

 - Ensure Stanford is contributing its knowledge to real-world decisions and actions

-Past Uncommon Dialogues have informed the formation of California's landmark Sustainable Groundwater Management Act, and brokered an agreement between hydropower and conservation groups that underpins significant new infrastructure legislation introduced by Congress in Summer 2021.
-Read details about these and more of our past dialogues and workshop below.
+Past Uncommon Dialogues have informed the formation of California's landmark Sustainable Groundwater Management Act, and brokered an agreement between hydropower companies and conservation/environmental groups that resulted in more than $2.3 billion in the Bipartisan Infrastructure Law to implement the agreement.
 To learn more about how Woods dialogues operate or to propose a topic, contact Lea Rosehbohm, Associate Director for Policy and Engagement, at email@example.com

 In response to the West Coast Ocean Acidification and Hypoxia Science Panel’s Recommendation 3 (Revise water quality criteria), 25 experts were convened at Stanford University on October 17–18, 2016, to chart a path toward development of ocean acidification (OA) water quality goals.
 Participants were asked to help develop goals that in the short term could be used as management tools for defining monitoring needs and for interpreting modeling and monitoring output, and in the longer term could form the foundation for water quality criteria.
 The workshop had three objectives: 1) Identify the chemical parameters and biological indicators that are most appropriate for assessing the status of ocean acidification; 2) Prioritize the research needed to advance the parameters and indicators toward use as water quality goals; and, 3) Pinpoint the biggest impediments to development of criteria from these goals and actions that can be taken to lessen those impediments.